jaime030690/ECT_Report_Analysis/README.md

 # ECT Report Analysis
 ## Description of ECT Report
 Quoting the description on the report home page:
->"Average time in days it takes for a Customers issue to be resolved measured from the day the Customer contacts the Call Center and a Service Order is opened unitl the case status is moved to closed.
+>"Average time in days it takes for a Customers issue to be resolved measured from the day the Customer contacts the Call Center and a Service Order is opened until the case status is moved to closed.
 Calculation includes FOD, CRU, On-Site and Depot Service Orders."

 The SLA for ECT is 5.60 days.